simpleintegrations/reffind/README.md

 # Reffind Tech Task
-I have chosen to build the solution in ReactJS as I know this well and feel it will demonstrate my skills at organising code without the need to spend time learning a new framework and any unique structure techniques in that other framework.
+I have chosen to build the solution in ReactJS as I know this well and feel it will demonstrate my skills at organising code without the need to spend time learning a new framework and any unique structuring techniques in that other framework.

 ## Use of create-react-app
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).